2013-14 Lord Fairfax Community College Goals

 - LFCC will increase LFCC Fundraising by 10% from 2012-13.

 - LFCC will submit a minimum of three new grant/contract proposals and will receive $200K in additional contracts or grants.

-- LFCC will begin a classroom redesign project where faculty input will drive classroom set up and technology improvements.
-This builds on a classroom inspection checklist that was started two years ago.
+- LFCC will continue a classroom redesign project where faculty input will drive classroom set up and technology improvements.
+This builds on a classroom inspection checklist that was started three years ago.

 GOAL: ORGANIZATIONAL DEVELOPMENT